-Throughout the post-World War II boom years, America was on an unprecedented building binge.
-In New York alone, hundreds of construction projects were simultaneously underway that included new city playgrounds, new parkways, new expressways, new public-housing projects, all kinds of bridges and tunnels, and two enormously successful World Fairs.
+Throughout the post-World War II boom years, America was driven toward an unprecedented building binge.
+In New York City alone, hundreds of construction projects were simultaneously underway that included new playgrounds, new parkways, new expressways, new public-housing projects, all kinds of bridges, overpasses and tunnels, and two enormously successful World Fairs.

 One can only imagine New York’s master builder, Robert Moses (cf.), being told by one of Gotham’s mayors to build the city’s structures without gravel for concrete, or bolts for steel girders, as punishment for some silly infraction or other.
 New York City would be a far soggier place without them, and not the Mecca for tourism and finance it was fated to become.

 Urban flight was another phenomenon represented by the Exodus of the Hebrew slaves from Egypt.
-During the 1940s and ’50s, the mass migration of blacks from the poverty, racism, misery, and despair of the rural South, to the perceived greener pastures of the industrialized North and Northeast, resulted in big-city budget woes and increased urban turmoil in such places as Baltimore, Boston, Chicago, Cincinnati, Detroit, New York, Philadelphia, and Washington, D.C.
+During the 1940s and ’50s, the mass migration of blacks from the poverty, racism, misery, and despair of the rural South, to the perceived “greener pastures” of the industrialized North and Northeast, resulted in big-city budget woes and increased urban turmoil in such places as Baltimore, Boston, Chicago, Cincinnati, Cleveland, Detroit, New York, Philadelphia, and Washington, D.C.